pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 default_cluster_tidb_count = 4
 ```

-After the scaling, modify the `spec.tidb.replicas` in `TidbCluster` to scale out the Pod.
+After the nodes scale out, modify the `spec.tidb.replicas` in `TidbCluster` to scale out the Pod.

 > **Note:**
 >
-> Currently, scaling in is NOT supported because we cannot determine which node to scale.
+> Currently, scaling in is NOT supported because we cannot determine which node to scale in.
 > Scaling out needs a few minutes to complete, you can watch the scaling out by `kubectl --kubeconfig credentials/kubeconfig_<eks_name> get po -n <namespace> --watch`.

 ## Customize